| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-special is used to specify the ARIMA part of the regARIMA
+The pickmdl special is used to specify the ARIMA part of the regARIMA

 model will be sought using an automatic model selectionprocedure